KannonZenetism/zenetism-field-physics/structural-neuroscience/SN03-neurodivergent-cognition-and-the-architecture-of-mind.md

 The diagnostic criterion distinguishing structural variation (dIc/dτ ≥ 0; coherence is maintained or generated through characteristic operations) from structural pathology (dIc/dτ < 0; coherence is depleting without replenishment through entropic capture of the architecture).

 **Definition 8 (Soul / Mind Asymmetry):**
-The principle that in every neurodivergent architecture, the Soul and Mind dimensions contribute unequally to the characteristic profile, producing Mind-dominant or Soul-dominant experiential orientations within the same structural category.
+The principle that in every neurodivergent architecture, the Soul and Mind dimensions contribute unequally to the characteristic profile, producing Mind-prevalent or Soul-prevalent experiential orientations within the same structural category.

 ---